-Dheepan – the new film from maestro director Jacques Audiard – is a majestic drama with truly remarkable performances.
+DHEEPAN – the new award-winning film from maestro director Jacques Audiard – is a majestic drama with truly extraordinary performances.

 It’s here that Dheepan will work as a caretaker for the some of the tower blocks on the estate, realising after a while that they are part of a turf war for all kinds of illegal activity, presided over by Brahim (a dynamic Vincent Rottiers) the local kingpin, fresh out of jail.
 When Yalini then gets a job looking after Brahim’s ailing relative, she begins to see a different side to this violent young man but it’s also Brahim’s return that signals visions for Dheepan of his brutal past, which again display Audiard’s mastery with visual storytelling.
 Can the family survive here in this new world, or will the past come back with a vengeance to destroy what hope they may have started to feel?